Patrick-Bacza/Crowfunding_ETL/README.md

 3) ETL-Mini_Project_consolidated.ipynb

-      A file where our individual work is consolidated
+      A file where our individual work is consolidated.

+4) crowfunding_schema.sql

+     File use to create database and tables.

+5) Output_screenshots

+      Folder that has screenshots proving the data is in each correct table.